cechrist/cardoon/doc/usage.rst

 Debian-based distributions (Ubuntu, Linux Mint and others) all of these libraries except pycppad can be installed as packages::

-  apt-get install python-numpy python-sparse python-matplotlib \
+  apt-get install libsuperlu3 python-numpy python-scipy python-matplotlib \
   python-pyparsing ipython python-sphinx pylint

+I have added libsuperlu3 because I do not see it in the python-scipy dependencies.
 To install pycppad install cppad first by following the instructions on their websites.
 The corresponding websites for each library are listed below:

 * pycppad: Automatic differentiation